matthewatabet/deptree/README.txt

     ./lib/deptree/test <- unittests and test data

-- git was used for source control, virtualenv for environment configuration, and setuptools for deployment.
+- git was used for source control, virtualenv for environment configuration, and setuptools for deployment. flake8 was used for linting.

 - The 'deptree' executable is a very thin wrapper around deptree.main.run.
-Housing most of the executable logic within the 'deptree' package allows for the executable logic to by easily unittested
+Housing most of the executable logic within the 'deptree' package allows for the executable logic to by easily tested.

+- To keep code terse, dot notation from imported libraries is avoided as much as possible.
+Thus, 'from argparse import ArgumentParser' is preferred over 'import argparse'.